Alternative species (click on the thumbnail to see the card)

 How to breed the Endlers?

-Reproduction is very easy.
-It is not the reproduction that can possibly be a problem, but the birth control!
-Indeed, these fish are ovoviviparous which reproduce without the intervention of the aquarist.
+The breed is very easy.
+It is not the breeding that can possibly be a problem, but the birth control!
+Indeed, these fish are ovoviviparous which breed without the intervention of the aquarist.
 It is also interesting to note that the female can have 2 to 3 different litters after a single mating (the sperm is stored by the female).
 Thus, it can happen that births take place without males.

 Recommended water parameters are a temperature of 25/26°C (77/79°F), pH 7 and hardness of 12°dGH.